rahul-kh01/Backend_API/README.md

 # 🚀 **Spring Boot MovieAPI Backend**

 ---

-The Spring Boot MovieAPI Backend is a powerful Java 17 application crafted to manage movie data efficiently.
-It prioritizes performance, security, and modularity, incorporating features like file handling, pagination, JWT authentication, and a three-layered architecture.
-Explore a seamless movie data experience with this backend! 🎥🍿
+The Spring Boot MovieAPI Backend is a robust Java 17 application designed for efficient movie data management.
+It focuses on high performance, security, and modularity, offering features such as file handling, pagination, JWT authentication, and a three-layered architecture.
+Dive into a smooth and efficient movie data experience with this backend! 🎥🍿

 # 🚀 **Technology Used:**
 ---